erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### Control structures
 ###### If .. else
-The *if* keyword is followed by a conditional expression and if this evalutes to true the statement block following *if* is executed.
-Optionally an *else* block can be defined.
-If statements can be nested.
+The *if* keyword is followed by a conditional expression and when this evalutes to true the statement block following *if* is executed.
+Optionally an *else* block can be defined. *If* statements can be nested.
 ``` python
 if i > 0
     print "i is greater then zero"